prashanth1553/gameofthree-server/README.md

    docker run --network="host" dprashanthrgukt/gameofthreeserver:latest

 Steps to play this game(AUTOMATIC and Manual Mode Supported)
-1. Launch Game of three server and launch https://github.com/prashanth1553/gameofthree-client/blob/master/README.md client in atleast two windows
+1. Launch Game of three server and launch [Client applicaion](https://github.com/prashanth1553/gameofthree-client/blob/master/README.md) client in atleast two windows
 2. When there are two players are joined, the server starts the game.
 Each player will get a message saying "Game has started.."
-3. In your window when you see your oppoent move like below "Opponent move : Added number is -1, Resulting Number is 177."
+3. In your window when you see your oppoent move like below <br/>
+  "Opponent move : Added number is -1, Resulting Number is 177." <br/>
-  A. You can answer it by following game rules  based on Resulting Number given by opponent move
+  A. You can answer it by following game rules  based on Resulting Number given by opponent move <br/>
-  B. You can say autmatic "AUTOMATIC" then the programs responds to the opponent automatically.
+  B. You can say autmatic "AUTOMATIC" then the programs responds to the opponent automatically. <br/>

 player_1_moves.png and player_2_moves.png screenshot shows how game proceeds.